Places You Visit with SAM Travel Peru in Sacred Valley Tour

 Sacred Valley of the Incas Tour with Moray & the Salt Mines

 We will pick you up at your hotel at 7:30am, with our private van and head towards the Sacred Valley of the Incas, taking the direct route to Pisac.
 We drive first to the Ccochahuasi Animal Sanctuary which has a variety of Peruvian animals including a Peruvian Puma, and the great Condor, the national bird of Peru, and then you are off to the mirador of Taray to enjoy a classic view of the Urubamba valley with crops dressing the mountains like a carpet.
 Onward, we drive to the archaeological site of Pisac, where you can see the biggest Inca cemetery with more than 2000 tombs.
 There we can admire the incredible farming terraces carved into the mountain, explore the Inca tunnel and the religious area of this important citadel.
-Here we will spend more than 2 hours, exploring the Inca city.
+Here we will spend 1.5 hours approx, exploring the Inca city.

 Then we head back to the colourful market of Pisac, spend some time visiting it and then drive to Urumbamba for lunch and on to the Pre-Inca Salt Mines and then to the archeological site of Moray.
 After a time to visit the Salt Mines and Moray, we finish our tour in Ollantaytambo.
 We explore the archeological site for 1.5 hours and admire the water fountains, the Sun Temple, the Incahuatana and the impressive storehouses.
 Finally, we will return to Cusco, dropping you at your hotel around 6.30pm.